linl33/bohemia/README.md

 ### [R package](guides/guide_r_package.md)

 There is a stand-alone R package which has some tools and utilities for working with Bohemia data as well as the above pipeline.
+For documentation on the "bohemia" R package, including usage examples and how to build the package from scratch see the [the package page](rpackage/bohemia/README.md)

 ------------

-For documentation on the "bohemia" R package, including usage examples and how to build the package from scratch see the [the package page](rpackage/bohemia/README.md)
+Questions? info@databrew.cc